molvqingtai/event-hub/README.md

 # EventHub

-🚌 This is a minimalist event hub that you can use in node or in the browser.
+🚌 This is a minimalist event hub.

 ## Install

 Todo...

 ## Documentation